algolia/algoliasearch-wordpress/docs/src/custom-search.md

 add_action( 'wp_enqueue_scripts', 'register_custom_search_assets' );
 ```
-This code will ensure that the 'algolia-search' and 'algolia-autocomplete' scripts are also happened to the page.
+This code will ensure that the 'algolia-search' and 'algolia-autocomplete' scripts are also added to the page.

 In this example, you can now use the Algolia JS client and the autocomplete library in your custom search script.
-Please consult the documentation of these libraries by following the links shared above.
+Please take a look at the documentation of the underlying libraries by following the links shared above.

 ## Work With The Existing Indices